 This course will introduce you to Fighting In and Around Vehicles (with and without guns), as well as when to get away from the “death box.”
 You’ll learn avoidance strategies as well as worst-case options.
 As much as feasible, we will have you work with your own vehicle, so you know that the training you get will work for YOU.

 The very first thing you should know is how to use your vehicle AS a vehicle to escape from dangerous situations.
+In an ambush, the driver’s job is to drive.
 Our students learn how to back up, fast, around a track with various types of corners, curves, and turns.
 With crowds, escaping with your life (and not being arrested for attempted vehicular manslaughter) may means SLOWING DOWN instead of speeding up.
 We give you experience fragment training so the first time you find yourself in such a situation, it won’t be your first time.

 If you’re putting the shopping cart away when somebody jumps in the car with your spouse or kids and attempts to drive off with them, how do you threaten him–or, God forbid, shoot into the car if necessary–without endangering the other passengers?
 In this class, you’ll practice options for such worst-case scenarios.

 Please contact us if you are interested in learning to avoid and survive confrontations in transit.